aoegreens/srv_pi_controller/README.md

-# Rack Panel WordPress Plugin
+# Hardware Control Server for Raspberry Pi

 This plugin is used to control AOE Greens hardware.